Afghan Museum

 Is photography allowed?

-Photography policies can vary, so it is best to check the museum’s regulations upon arrival.
+Photography policies may vary, so it is best to check with the museum upon arrival to understand their specific guidelines.

 Are there guided tours?